-Flexible payments is the umbrella term for three powerful, cross-compatible features in Nimble AMS Staff View and Community Hub: One-time Scheduled payments, Installment Payments, and Recurring Payments.
+Flexible payments is the umbrella term for three powerful, cross-compatible features in Nimble AMS Staff View and Community Hub: One-time Scheduled payments, Installment Payments, and Recurring Orders with a Saved Payment.
 These are a must in the present day e-commerce environment.
 Financial transactions with your constituents are more likely than ever with these capabilities, helping increase revenue.
 It's also very convenient for constituents because it empowers them to "set it and forget it" or spread a large expense out over a period of time.

 Some Use Cases